icon-share

 A Significant Event may be escalated to an Insurance Catastrophe if there is a material increase in claim numbers or complexity, if the geographical spread of this event is extended or in consultation with insurers.

-To date, there have been five Significant Event declarations:
+To date, there have been seven Significant Event declarations:

 - SE 241: Valentine's Day storms